yukara-ikemiya/friendly-stable-audio-tools/README.md

 This repository contains the following additional features:
 - 🔥 Refactored codes of `stable-audio-tools` for improved readability and usability.
-- 🔥 Some useful scripts for evaluating and playing with your own trained models.
+- 🔥 Useful scripts for evaluating and playing with your own trained models.
 - 🔥 Instruction on how to train models such as `Stable Audio 2.0`.

 and does NOT contain: